comagnan/cv/english.md

 `2021-[23]`
 __Coveo ~ Team Lead, Connectors Infrastructure__

-- Gérer une équipe de quatre développeurs en suivant la méthodologie scrum
-- Diriger des équipes de projet, par exemple lors du développement d'une nouvelle fonctionalité de découverte de metadonnées
-- Être de garde pour maintenir le produit en cas d'urgence grâce à la plateforme d'alerte PagerDuty
-- Partager la connaissance sur nos produits, établir des boucles de rétroaction, animer des post-morterms, etc.
+- Lead a team of four developers using Scrum methodology, highlighting each member's strength
+- Manage product teams, for example during the development of a new metadata discovery functionality
+- Transfer knowledge on our products, establish feedback loops, d post-mortems, with the goal of continuous progress

 `2017-21`
 __Coveo ~ Developer, Connectors Infrastructure__

-- Développer et maintenir des micro-services Cloud avec des objectifs d'évolutivité et de sécurité
-- Concevoir un orchestrateur installé sur place chez les clients, Maestro, servant à pousser du contenu interne à l'index Coveo Cloud
-- Contexte de dévelopement "full-stack", de l'infrastructure-as-code terraformée à l'interface utilisateur en TypeScript
+- Develop and maintain Cloud microservices with a focus on scalability and security
+- Design an on-premises orchestrator, called Maestro, used to push customer content to their Coveo Cloud index from within their firewall
+- Work in a "full-stack" environment, from Terraformed infrastructure-as-code to front-end with TypeScript
-- Technologies utilisées: AWS, Terraform, Jenkins, Java, C#, Python, React, Groovy, etc.
+- Technologies include: AWS, Terraform, Jenkins, Java, C#, Python, React, Groovy, etc.

 `2016`
 __DimOnOff ~ Software Development Intern, R&D__

-- Concevoir une platforme légère pour la gestion de sources de lumière, le tout roulant sur des micro-ordinateurs embarqués Linux
+- Develop a lightweight platform for management of light sources, running on embedded Linux micro-computers
-- Technologies utilisées: Python, documentation avec Sphinx, Jira, MySQL
+- Technologies used: Python with Sphinx-based documentation, Jira, MySQL

 `2015`
 __Coveo ~ Software Development Intern, Connectors__

-- Ajouter le support des documents, et de la structure de sécurité, provenant de la plateforme Zendesk à Coveo Enterprise Search
+- Add support for documents and security identities of the Zendesk platform to Coveo Enterprise Search

 ## Éducation

 `2013-17`
-__Université Laval ~ Baccalauréat en génie informatique__
+__Université Laval ~ Bachelors Degree in Computer Engineering__

-- Parcours à mi-chemin entre le matériel et le logiciel avec sujets tels que : VLSI, Systèmes et Commandes Linéaires, programmation en C++ et autres
-- Développement de projets d’envergure en cours de Design II, III et IV : Balance électronique, Robot sur roues, Géolocalisation
+- Curriculum bridging hardware and software with classes such as: VLSI, Linear Systems and Commands, and others
+- Larger scale engineering projects during Design II, III et IV: Electronic scale, path-finding robot and geotracking

 `2011-13`
-__Saint-Lawrence College ~ Diplôme d'études collégiales, sciences pures__
+__Saint-Lawrence College ~ Diploma of College Studies, Pure Sciences__

-- Parcours en immersion anglophone
+- Collegial studies in a full-time English-speaking environment

 ## Achievements